undabot/json-api-symfony/README.md

     }
 ```

+JSON:API documentation allows us to include resource into response because of 2 reasons.
+First one is when server returns includes because server wants that and all possible includes are returned in response for given endpoint.
+Second one is when client requested some (or all) of allowed includes and server returns only requested ones.
 When returning includes, which is basically array of objects that we want to return with main resource, we need to define read model for each included type and map them inside responder.

 When returning includes inside list of objects (e.g. if we're returning list of articles inside `/articles` endpoint) we want to include only 1 resource with id.
 So if we have list of articles and some articles have same author, we want to include that author only once.
 We can use [\Undabot\SymfonyJsonApi\Model\Collection\UniqueCollection](src/Model/Collection/ObjectCollection.php#L11) for that.

+Here are examples:

 ```php
 <?php